 where f_p [-] is the density function of effective pore sizes.
-Prior to calculating PSD, the S(r) curve was fitted with a cubic smoothing spline to remove noise in the measurement data (Kastanek and Nielsen, 2001; Pires et al., 2008).
+Prior to calculating PSD, the $S(\ln(r))$ curve was fitted with a cubic smoothing spline to remove noise in the measurement data (Kastanek and Nielsen, 2001; Pires et al., 2008).
 For a deeper insight, we divided pore sizes into four ranges: intra-microaggregates (<0.2 μ m), intra-aggregates (0.2 - 10 μ m), small macropores (10 - 50 μ m), and large macropores (50 - 1000 μ m).
-These range categories allowed us to perform statistical comparisons on the relative abundance of the pore size ranges among the different treatments.
+These range categories allowed us to perform quantitative comparisons on the relative abundance of the pore size ranges among the different treatments.

-2.5 Soil water storage simulations
+160 2.5 Soil water storage simulations

 To measure the interactive impact of changes in WRC and HCF on profile water dynamics and storage, we conducted a numerical simulation of field irrigation.
+We performed 16 independent simulations, one for each treatment plot, using soil hydraulic properties derived from the respective treatment soil samples.
 The fate of irrigation water applied on the different treatment plots was simulated in HYDRUS-2D software, where water flow is modeled using a modified form of the Richards' equation (Equation 3) which incorporates a sink term to account for water uptake by plant roots (Simunek et al., 2012).

-$$\frac{\partial \theta}{\partial t} = \frac{\partial}{\partial x_i} \left[K \left(K{ij}^A \frac{\partial h}{\partial x_i} \right) \right] - S_r \tag{3}$$ where θ [L3L-3] is the volumetric water content, t [T] is time, x_i [L] are the spatial coordinates, K [LT-1] is the unsaturated hydraulic conductivity, K{ij}^A [-] are the components of a dimensionless anisotropy tensor, h [L] is the pressure head, and S_r [T-1] is the sink term representing the rate of water volume removed due to plant water uptake.
+$$\frac{\partial \theta}{\partial t} = \frac{\partial}{\partial x_i} \left[K \left(K{ij}^A \frac{\partial H}{\partial x_i} \right) \right] - S_r \tag{3}$$ where θ [L3L-3] is the volumetric water content, t [T] is time, x_i [L] are the spatial coordinates, K [LT-1] is the unsaturated hydraulic conductivity, K{ij}^A [-] are the components of a dimensionless anisotropy tensor, H [L] is the pressure head, and S_r [T-1] is the sink term representing the rate of water volume removed due to plant water uptake.

 The domain was set up as an axisymmetric cylinder of 18 cm radius and 100 cm depth.
 Figure 2 illustrates the model domain sketch and the domain setup in HYDRUS-2D.
 The domain was discretized with 1473 nodes and 2788 triangular elements.
 This discretization mesh was refined to have more nodes around the emitter (0.5 cm spacing) and soil layer boundaries (1 cm spacing) to capture expected high rates of changes in soil moisture.
-The material distribution in terms of soil hydraulic properties was such that the top 0-20 cm and the subsurface 20-30 cm were those measured in this study (Section 3.3).
-Soil hydraulic properties for the bottom layers, 30-60 and 60-100 cm layers, were predicted from soil characteristics using Rosetta-H5 pedotransfer function (Schaap et al., 2001) and the van Genuchten-Mualem hydraulic model (van Genuchten, 1980).
+The material distribution in terms of soil hydraulic properties was such that the top 0 - 20 cm and the subsurface 20 - 30 cm were those measured in this study (Section 3.3 and 3.4).
+Soil hydraulic properties for the bottom layers, 30 - 60 and 60 -100 cm layers, were predicted from soil characteristics using Rosetta-H5 pedotransfer function (Schaap et al., 2001) and the van Genuchten-Mualem hydraulic model (van Genuchten, 1980).
 Soil characteristics for these layers were based on soil properties of C1 and C2 soil horizons (41 - 58 and 58 - 91 cm depths, respectively) for Panoche soils, Pedon ID S1978CA029001 (National Cooperative Soil Survey, n.d.).